-The five prefectures of the far south account for only about a tenth of Chad’s territory but about 45 per cent of its population.
-Ethno-linguistic groupings here include: Sara, a cultural cluster of twelve major clans, constituting about 30 per cent of Chad’s population; Toubouri and Massa (or Banana), with about 5 per cent; Mboum/Laka, with 3–4 per cent; and, Moundang, with 2–3 per cent.
-The last three groupings live in the western-most prefectures of Mayo-Kebbi, Logone Orientale and Tandjile.
+The far south of Chad, despite comprising only a small portion of the country’s territory, is much more densely populated than other parts of the country, such as the desert areas of the north.
+Ethno-linguistic groupings in the south include: Sara, a cultural cluster of twelve major clans, who together constitute the largest ethnic group in the country at just over 30 per cent of Chad’s population; Toubouri and Massa (or Banana), with about 5 per cent; Mboum/Laka, with 3–4 per cent; and, Moundang, with 2–3 per cent.
+The last three groupings live in the western-most areas of Mayo-Kebbi, Logone Orientale and Tandjile.

 Islam has never penetrated the southern prefectures, where centuries of slave-raiding from the Islamic emirates make it unwelcome.
 Christians are found virtually only in the south.
 Chad is a secular state, and although Muslim chauvinism is surfacing strongly, no regime has placed restrictions on religious freedoms.
 The Sara language is used as a medium of instruction in lower and upper primary school levels, as is Arabic and French.
 Primary school enrolment, although higher than in the north, is low, especially for girls.
 Most Chadian girls, both south and north, undergo genital mutilation.
 However, southern women – especially Roman Catholics – show considerably higher incidences of mutilation than Muslim (northern) women.

-Southerners’ schooling credentials have put them at an advantage for waged employment, but they are not as prominent in commerce, where men from the middle Sahelian regions, and non-Chadians, excel.
+Southerners’ schooling credentials have put them at an advantage for waged employment, but they are not as prominent in commerce, where men from the middle Sahelian regions, and non-Chadians, predominate.

 Most southerners are settled farmers.
 Virtually all cultivable land, a mere two per cent of Chadian territory, is in the far south.

 Southerners have traditionally been exploited for their labour.
-French interests from the 1930s on forced people to grow cotton under the exactions of French-appointed ‘traditional’ chiefs.
+French interests from the 1930s onwards forced people to grow cotton under the exactions of French-appointed ‘traditional’ chiefs.
 Through missions, commoditization, and the growth of towns and state services, a thin stratum of clerks, policemen, teachers, soldiers and health workers emerged.
-During the Second World War, French recruitment of soldiers made Sara people ‘the great military reservoir of French Equatorial Africa’.
+During World War II, French recruitment of soldiers made Sara people ‘the great military reservoir of French Equatorial Africa’.

 The post-colonial government recruited most of its administrators among southerners.
 In 1975, a little over a quarter of all southerners could read and write French, while only a small fraction of northerners could do so.
 Chad’s first president was from the south, as were most members of his cabinet, army, and officialdom.